 Switzerland has actively participated in each session of the open-ended intergovernmental working group.
+At this stage, the question of the nature of a possible international regulatory framework is left open.
 Switzerland will continue to participate in the discussion to be held under the new mandate of the working group.
 A binding instrument would create new obligations for states and would go further than the Montreux Document which, above all, rephrases the States' existing international obligations related to PMSCs.
-Switzerland considers that the Montreux Document and a possible convention, although different, are complementary initiatives which share a common objective: promoting compliance with international law.
-During the Montreux +5 Conference which took place in 2013, it was emphasised that the multinational nature of private military and security companies constitutes a major challenge for national legislation.
-In this sense, additional discussions on the way to deal with certain issues such as jurisdiction and mutual legal assistance, including by way of an international binding treaty, are welcome.
+Switzerland considers that the Montreux Document and a possible international regulatory framework, although different, are complementary initiatives which share a common objective: promoting compliance with international law.